gesiscss/persistent_binderhub/local/minikube/README.md

 `minikube service proxy-public --namespace=pbhub-dev-ns`

-It takes couple of minutes until all pods get ready, because required docker images must be downloaded into minikube cluster.
+It takes couple of minutes until all pods get ready, because required docker images must be downloaded into the minikube cluster.
-Meanwhile you can run the following command to observe the pods until they have status 'Running':
+Meanwhile you can run the following command to observe the pods until they have status `Running`:

 `kubectl get pod --namespace=pbhub-dev-ns --watch`